 • Fast speeds — Get a VPN that won’t noticeably slow you down so that you can enjoy streaming, torrenting, and gaming without delays.

-• Global network — Make sure your VPN has a large, well-distributed server network, so you access your favorite content from anywhere.
+• Global network — Make sure your VPN has a large, well-distributed server network, as this reduces the risk of lag from overcrowded servers.

 • User-friendly apps — Choose a VPN that has all the features you need but is also straightforward to use.